dh1tw/dh1tw.de/content/post/2019-07-27-diamond-mx-2000n-triplexor-measured.md

 thumbnailImagePosition: "bottom"
 ---

-I recently bought two Diamond MX-2000N triplexors because at my current place I only have one space for one RF cable from the shack to the roof.
-The idea was to have one triplexor in the shack and another one below the antennas.
+I recently bought two Diamond MX-2000N triplexors because at my current place I only have space for one RF cable from the shack to the roof.
+The idea is to have one triplexor in the shack and another one below the antennas.
 Before installing the triplexors I decided to bring them on the bench and check if the claimed performance is met by the devices.

 <!--more-->